top of page

 2

 Hence, strict glycemic control is necessary.
 I often suggest my clients Continuous Glucose Monitors (CGM) for educational purposes.
 A continuous glucose monitor (CGM) is a device that measures glucose levels in the interstitial fluid (fluid between cells) under the skin.
 It provides continuous real-time data about glucose levels throughout the day and night.
 CGM systems use a small sensor inserted under the skin, which measures glucose levels every few minutes and transmits the data wirelessly to a receiver or smartphone.
 CGMs are emerging tools in the management of type 2 diabetes.
-Book a consultation with me if you want to give it a try.

 Remember the general guidelines for using the glycemic load: